-The ad agency Sterling Cooper from Mad Men apparently exists in the 30 Rock universe (Liz's mom was a secretary there in the sixties), but Jon Hamm appears as Drew, one of Liz's boyfriends.
+The ad agency Sterling Cooper from Mad Men apparently exists in the 30 Rock universe (Liz's mother was a secretary there in the sixties), but Jon Hamm appears as Drew, one of Liz's boyfriends.
 Also, like Jimmy Fallon and several other actors including the main cast, Hamm plays a few roles in the live episodes in "clips" from fictional TV shows past.

 Kenneth makes Rule of Funny references implying he is attached to the mythologies of both Mad Men and LOST, yelling, "My real name is Dick Whitman!" as well as talking to Jacob more than once.
-Lost exists as a TV show on 30 Rock, while the Mad Men one is extra-nonsensical for the abovementioned reasons.
+Lost exists as a TV show on 30 Rock, while the Mad Men one is extra-nonsensical for the above-mentioned reasons.

 The series finale just went for it and had Jack include "Baldwin" in a list of his enemies.

 Aversion: Both Spin City and Just Shoot Me! have celebrities appear in regular roles as well as themselves, though no celebrity has ever done both.